[Novels | Characters | Gallery | Extras | Guestbook | Links]

 I sigh as a thought crosses through my mind—it would be incredibly easy to stop and give my bag to Suzette so that she may have all within it, and recite one final spell to myself.
 It would be terribly easy for the fae to ignite me, and scatter my ashes in the wind.
 All of this can be over, and I don’t have to deal with Maiden Moon, Suzette doesn’t have to deal with me—

 “I would like to stop for the night,” Suzette states suddenly.
-“I am getting tired.”
+“I am growing tired.”

 “Somêl amé, Suzette.”